-- The lifespan of the Tihange 1 power plant (installed capacity of 962 MW) was prolonged by ten years with the modification of the law in 2013; - In June 2015, it was decided by the Belgian government that the Doel 1 and Doel 2 nuclear power plants (each with an installed capacity of 433 MW) could stay operational for ten additional years.
+In June 2015, it was decided by the Belgian government that the Doel 1 and Doel 2 nuclear power plants (each with an installed capacity of 433 MW) could stay operational for ten additional years.

 In line with the modified Belgian law on the nuclear phase out, it is assumed that all seven nuclear reactors (5919 MW) are operational for the whole length of the studied horizon.
 In recent years, several thermal units have been taken out of the market due to negative economic conditions.
 Some of these units were contracted in the context of the strategic reserve.
-For this analysis, it is assumed that all units currently participating in the strategic reserve will not return to the market.